-If the majority of Windows users are honest, they will admit that they have removed their USB drives without doing it “safely.”
-Now, Windows supports two different methods of removing USB drives from the computer – Quick Removal and Better Performance.
+If the majority of Windows users are honest, they will admit that they have removed their USB drives without doing it “safely,” which is why you may want to enable quick removal of USB drives.
+To reduce the risk of damaging data on the drive, Windows supports two different methods of removing USB drives from the computer: Quick Removal and Better Performance.

 Quick Removal allows you to take the USB drive out of the port safely whenever data is not transmitting between the device and your computer.
 With the feature enabled, the computer will keep all other background processes from running when those transmissions are not running.
 This makes it safe for you to remove the drive at any time without using the once-required process of ejecting it safely.

 The Better Performance option for removing USB drives is the classic process that Microsoft has recommended in the past.
 Before actually pulling the drive from the USB port, you need to go through the steps to remove it safely.

 When you use the Better Performance policy, the computer will function at a higher level when you are working with the files on the USB drive.
 However, if you don’t use the correct process to remove the drive, you run the risk of the data on the drive becoming corrupted and unusable.

 USB Removal Settings

 Starting with the Windows 10 1809 update, the default process for taking the drive out of the port is “Quick Removal.”
 However, you shouldn’t assume you can just pull out your USB drives without using the process to remove it safely.
 You need to check to make sure you have the latest Windows update.

 If you have not updated your Windows because you are afraid that it may break your PC, the following shows how to change the default removal policy for USB devices.

 To change the default actions for your device: